log-oscon/Standards/Stylesheets/Coding Style.md

 # Coding Style

-We mainly use Sass (mainly written as SCSS) as a pre-processor to generate the final CSS styles for each project.
+We mainly use Sass (written as SCSS) as a pre-processor to generate the final CSS styles for each project.
 As a result, our CSS coding style mixes with the Sass and on the following document we try to give this distinction by pointing to what only applies to Sass (in general because it is invalid CSS).

 ## General principles